 For more information on other bankruptcy forms you must file with the court, see our topic area on Completing the Bankruptcy Forms.

 What Is Schedule J?

-When you complete your bankruptcy paperwork, you must list your current income on a form called Schedule I – Current Income of Individual Debtor(s) and your expenses on Schedule J. Together, Schedule I and Schedule J provide the court with information about your current monthly budget.
+When you complete your bankruptcy paperwork, you must list your current income on a form called Schedule I – Your Income and your expenses on Schedule J. Together, Schedule I and Schedule J provide the court with information about your current monthly budget.

 The court uses Schedule I and Schedule J to determine whether you should be allowed to file for Chapter 7 bankruptcy and how much you can afford to pay your creditors in Chapter 13 bankruptcy.

 Expenses You Must List on Schedule J

 Below are some of the most common types of expenses you must list on Schedule J:

 - laundry and dry cleaning